ryubears/SportsArb/README.md

 ### Live loop (`src/live`)

+**run.py** is the process that runs.
+Its `Session` wires the recorder, the venue connections, the scanner, and the paper executor with its settler and rebalancer together, and a one-second timer ticks it: flush the changed books, price them, settle and rebalance, and log a status line every minute and each component's summary every ten.
+The same loop starts the hourly catalog refresh in a background thread and applies the result to the live connections.

-**record.py** is the process that runs.
-It holds the newest book for every paired contract in memory and once a second writes a row, with five levels a side, for each contract whose top of book changed.
-Quiet contracts write nothing, busy ones at most one row a second.
-It also drives the scanner, the executor, the settler, and the rebalancer below, and logs a status line every minute.
+**record.py** holds the newest book for every paired contract in memory and, on each tick, writes a row with five levels a side for each contract whose top of book changed.
+Quiet contracts write nothing, busy ones at most one row a second. **streams.py** owns the connections behind it, one per venue, or several when a venue caps how much one connection may carry, and moves contracts between them as the catalog changes.

 **scan.py** prices every pair whose member's book just changed.
 Using **pricing.py** it walks the ladders to find the cheapest way to hold yes and